-If a student discloses sexual assault, it is often difficult to know how to react and yet your reaction is crucial in helping them overcome this trauma and seek support.
-Faculty/staff members should determine for themselves their personal comfort levels with becoming involved with student problems.
-Becoming the main source of support to a troubled student sometimes can be overwhelming, frightening, and/or tiring.
-It is important that you know your own limitations in providing assistance to students and that you are aware of times when the best option is a referral.
+If a student discloses sexual assault, it is often difficult to know how to react, and yet, your reaction is crucial in helping them overcome this trauma and seek support.
+Faculty and staff members should determine for themselves their personal comfort levels with becoming involved with student problems.
+Becoming the main source of support to a troubled student can sometime be overwhelming, frightening and/or tiring.
+It is important that you know your own limitations in providing assistance to students and know when the best option is a referral.

 Counseling and Psychological Services provides consultation services to the entire UWF community and can assist you in making an effective referral.
 It is also important that you know and are able to communicate to students your obligations to report sexual violence to the Title IX Coordinator.

 Do your best to stay calm and attentive to the immediate needs of the victim.
-Create an environment that is respectful, private, and non-judgemental.
-Assure that the individual is not at immediate risk of harm.
+Create an environment that is respectful, private and non-judgmental.
+Ensure that the individual is not at immediate risk of harm.
 If so, the police should be contacted immediately.
-Take a supportive, non-judgemental stance.